WPIRoboticsEngineering/LabCodeRepoSetup/README.md

 Run LabCodeRepoSetupMain with a json file as arguments to set up repos for the start of term

-Run LabCodeRepoSetupMain with a json file and a csv file as arguments to set up repos for the start of term by parsing the csv for the student-team mapping.
-CAUTION this is brittle, the json is more stable.

 Run DownloadAllLabRepos with a json file as arguments to download all Lab repos for grading